 Professionals in this broad area apply their knowledge of the natural sciences to protect the environment and human health.
 Depending on the industry they end up working in, key responsibilities will vary, but typically include creating strategies that target either the (1) clean-up of polluted areas, (2) reduction in waste, and (3) advisement to policymakers.

 A typical day may include collecting samples, including soil, water, air, or food, and bringing these to the lab to check for contaminants.
-Regardless of the specifics of their job, working either in a governmental agency, consulting firm, or private business, environmental scientist work to monitor the impact of human choices on the environment and the impact of environmental changes on humans in order to all both to maintain a health balance.
+Regardless of the specifics of their job, working either in a governmental agency, consulting firm, or private business, environmental scientists work to monitor the impact of human choices on the environment, and the impact of environmental changes on humans in order to maintain a healthy balance.
 The average yearly salary is $99,952.

 Natural Resource Specialist

 This job calls for the study of sensitive habitats.
 A natural resource specialists’ job may include the observance of wildlife and vegetation and the surveying and mitigating of environmental impacts.
 This type of specialist builds rules and regulations as it relates to natural resources.